eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Digital Twin Kit/Software Development View/page_software-development-view.md

 The services of this Kit will in many instances hold sensitive data.
 While sound access management is a prerequisite for every webservice, it is especially important in case of the DTR and Submodels.
-As they hold competitively sensitive data, unauthorized access is not only a data leak but a potential violation of regulatory compliance such as anti-trust law.
+As they hold competitively sensitive data,unauthorized access is not only a data leak but a potential violation of regulatory compliance such as anti-trust law.

 That's why there are a couple shared requirements that DTR-deployments must adhere to: